 Your Keyword: Allow

-To walk with your caree during his last months and weeks, implementing his or her decisions about end-of-life care that you both discussed during Stage 1 (or as soon as you could).
+To walk with your caree during his last months and weeks, implementing his or her decisions about end-of-life care that you both discussed during Stage I (or as soon as you could).
+You can focus on loving and feeling good about the shared journey.
 As you both feel the journey end, this is also a time to mourn and grief.
-And, this stage is about loving and feeling good about the shared journey.
-You also will begin to question and worry about the next chapter in your life.
+You also will begin to question and worry about your life's next chapter.

 As a "transitioning caregiver," what can you do?

 1. Use your best judgment as to when you take breaks.

 You now have a limited amount of time to spend with your caree.
 Trust your gut and spend as much time as feels right for you.
 When others encourage you to take a break and you know it's not the right time, let them know, “Time with my caree is my priority.
 I appreciate your concern.
 I'm okay.”